 There used to a property here called Snabhead, which was cut off by the motorways and served by a new, long driveway from the Bannockburn Roundabout.
-That property closed in the late 1970s, and its exit went on to be used by the new services.
-The land itself was all acquired by the Scottish Office for the construction of the two motorways.
+That property closed in the late 1970s, and its exit went on to be used by the new service area.
+The land itself had all been acquired by the Scottish Office for the construction of the two motorways.

-With only three small services open in Scotland before Stirling, and all of them struggling, informal discussions with prospective developers were held to assess the demand and agree on what should be built at Stirling, and the Scottish Office agreed to sell the land to Granada.
+With only three small service areas open in Scotland before Stirling, and all of them struggling, informal discussions with prospective developers were held to assess the demand and agree on what should be built at Stirling.
+The Scottish Office then agreed to sell the land to Granada.

 BAA McArthur Glen planned to build a large factory outlet shopping centre on the redundant land to the north of the service area in 1994.
 Their plans were refused twice by the local authority, on the basis that the development was inappropriate.
 A large car park would have been provided and a new roundabout would have been positioned behind the petrol station.
 Moto advertised the land for sale in 2012 as an opportunity to build a business park.